Why is CRO failing to get traction in the boardroom?

 Who should read this book?

 The problem outlined in the book is clearly with communicating the benefits and implementation of CRO to executive level management.
 As such this is an ideal read for C-suite management and CRO managers seeking to establish a culture of CRO within their organisation.
+This is likely to help counteract the Dunning-Kruger effect.

 The book should be a wake-up call for many CRO specialists and executives who are allowing their sites to fall further behind the leaders in customer centricity and experimentation.
 According to RedEye companies spend on average $92 on driving traffic to their website and only $1 to convert those visitors.
 This is not a sustainable approach because sites will increasingly be squeezed out of the market by the likes of Amazon, AO.com and other companies that recognise the benefits of a strategic approach to CRO.